igor-ka/ngcourse-blog/components-in-angular-1.x.md

-# Introduction
+# Creating Angular 2 Style Components Using Angular 1: Part I

-As Angular 2 is looming over the horizon and everyone is getting excited an important topic comes up in the mind of many developers in the industry.
-What can we do today to align our existing applications or write new ones using Angular 1.x to ensure an easier transition to Angular 2 when it comes out.
+As Angular 2 is looming over the horizon and everyone is getting excited, an important topic comes up in the mind of many developers in the industry.
+What can we do today to align our existing applications or write new ones using Angular 1.x to ensure an easier transition, and minimize to minimize refactoring to Angular 2 when it comes out.
+After all no one wants to write an application today to be absolete next year.

 Using Angular 2 for production grade application today is not practical.
 The API of the framework is changing frequently and not all of the framework's concepts are fully implemented or documented.